DigitalHarborFoundation/interactive-gallery-v2/src/entries/fab-core/2019spring/jeshua.md

 I learned how to make precise objects in tinkercad.

-Always make sure you have exact measurements and everything fits together.
+One thing I'd tell someone else who wanted to make this project is to always make sure you have exact measurements and everything fits together.